Ron Fellows

-Ronald Charles Fellows CM (born September 28, 1959) is a Canadian auto racing driver.
-Fellows holds the record for most wins by a foreign-born driver in NASCAR's top three series (Sprint Cup, Nationwide, and trucks) with six – four in Nationwide and two in trucks.
+Ronald Charles Fellows CM (born September 28, 1959) is a Canadian former auto racing driver.

 Personal life

 Fellows was born in Windsor, Ontario, on September 28, 1959.
-At age four he became interested in auto racing with his family.
+At the age of four, he became interested in auto racing with his family.
 He found a love for French-Canadian Formula 1 driver Gilles Villeneuve.
 Fellows has one of the biggest collections of Gilles Villeneuve merchandise in Canada and called Villeneuve his idol.
 To attend F1 races at a young age, Fellows went to watch them at a local track on an island in Montreal, Canada; a track that eventually would be named "Circuit Gilles Villeneuve".
 When Villeneuve died in 1982 the track was named after Villeneuve himself.
 Fellows developed a dream to win at Circuit Gilles Villeneuve when he became a racing driver.
 He accomplished his goal in 2008, winning the NASCAR Nationwide Series race at the track, the NAPA Auto Parts 200.

 Besides his racing career, Fellows owns a corporate business chain, the Ron Fellows Performance Driving Schools, and is one of the owners of car brand Corvette as well as Corvette's racing operations.
 He also owns a charity called the Sunoco-Ron Fellows Karting Championship, to help young kids become race-car drivers.
 In January 2013, Ron Fellows purchased the Canadian Tire Motorsports Park racetrack and NASCAR hosted a truck series race there-the first time since 2000 that the truck series came to a road course.
 Fellows' current goal for his track is to bring the Cup Series to the track someday.

 Fellows is married to Lynda Fellows and has three kids: Lyndsay, Sam, and Patrick Fellows.
-Ron is a close friend of Dale Earnhardt Jr., whom he has previously driven for in the NASCAR Nationwide Series.
+Fellows is a close friend of Dale Earnhardt Jr., whom he has previously driven for in the NASCAR Nationwide Series.
 Jacques Villeneuve, who was a student in a racing school with Fellows, is also a close friend.

+His son Sam has also followed him into motorsport, becoming a racing driver.